MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-plan-warehouse-movements-in-worksheets.md

 You can also use the movement worksheet to plan other movement of inventory within the warehouse.
 For example, when you want to place items in a bin for quality control, you can use the movement worksheet to plan this action and then create a movement to make instructions for an employee.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Movement Worksheet**, and then choose the related link.
 2. Choose the **Get Bin Content** action.
-Use the request window to filter which bins and items you want to appear on the movement worksheet lines.
+Use the request page to filter which bins and items you want to appear on the movement worksheet lines.
-3. Fill in the relevant fields in the batch job request window.
+3. Fill in the relevant fields in the batch job request page.
 For example, if you want to see the bin content of all the bins in a certain zone at the location, fill in the **Zone Code** field.
 If you want to retrieve lines for each bin that contains a particular item, fill in the **Item No.** field.

     > [!NOTE]
     >  You cannot manually move items in or out of a bin of bin type RECEIVE, because items that are in a RECEIVE-type bin must be registered as being put away before they are part of available inventory.